 Contact Kate on firstname.lastname@example.org or phone 021-383 881

 RN, BN, Post Grad Dip (Soc.
 Sci - MH Nursing)

-Nicola is a New Zealand Registered Nurse with over 20 years’ experience working in the Mental Health field.
+Nicola is a New Zealand Registered Nurse with over 20 years working as a Nurse Therapist in the Mental Health field.

 Comprehensively trained in Cognitive Behavioural Therapy (CBT) in the 1990’s, she further diversified & pursued an interest in Dialectical Behaviour Therapy (DBT) - a Cognitive / Behavioural oriented treatment approach for disorders characterised by emotional & behavioural dysregulation.

 She completed two training “Intensives” with the USA providers BehavioralTech in 2000 & 2007/8, and has been providing treatment interventions (1:1 Therapy / Skills Group facilitation / Complex Case Management) since this time.

 Nicola’s particular interest is in teaching the Emotion Regulation Skills Training component of DBT.
 She currently provides this intervention both as an experienced group facilitator, and in a 1:1 capacity.